 Gin school is seriously in session for this next experience.
 If touring around the distillery isn’t enough, you can also make your own gin!

-This is why they decided to introduce make your own gin experiences, enabling people to use a fusion of botanicals to create their own unique gin.
+This is why they decided to introduce make-your-own gin experiences, enabling people to use a fusion of botanicals to create their own unique gin.

 This experience lasts 90 minutes and includes a welcome gin and tonic, an introduction to distilling and the opportunity to create your own unique gin with ingredients from their extensive botanicals list.

-Dan, the master distiller, will be on hand to advise about the perfect match of botanicals, but you’re free to use your own creative licence here, just like all gin distillers do!
+The distiller will be on hand to advise about the perfect match of botanicals, but you’re free to use your own creative licence here, just like all gin distillers do!